Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 URLs pointing to reference websites for the book.

-It has the following children elements:
+It has the following child element:

-- #### Primary
+- #### URL

-  The source of information used for the metadata.
-The can only be **one** element of this type.
+  The `primary` attribute is used to identify the primary source of information used in the xml document.
+There can only be one element that can have this attribute be `true`.

-- #### Alternatives

-  Alternative URL's for this book.
-It has `Alternative` children elements.

 ### LastModified

 A datetime value that is when the metadata was last written to.
 This most likely will be used with tagging software which will help determine if the information source (Comic Vine, Metron, etc.) is more recent than information contained in the XML file.

 ### Credits